matthewreed26/blog-usa/posts/practice-in-the-digital-age.md

 The truth, though, is we are human.
 The abilities to transform ourselves and get skillful at any given activity can quickly backfire.
 Without someone constantly driving us to and from the practice/game, we tend to shy away from the sweat and failure and pressure to perform at our peak.
 An injury or traumatic experience could mean missing out on that important next step like a full scholarship at a top school.
 When the finish line is right there within reach, the smallest slip can mean huge losses.

+## Put Me In Coach

+A loss of momentum and traction is more than just physical at this point, it is psychological.
+And, confidence in one's abilities is a whole different ball game.
+If an ice skater is constantly falling, they are going to be frustrated when forced to slow down and return to the fundamental techniques.
+But it is a must before learning to pull off more challenging manuevers.

+Is it possible to recognize by ourselves if we are falling too much?
+When we have a fast feedback loop, like the experience of pain after hitting the ground, we may realize it on our own.
+Often it requires the perspective of a coach, or mentor, to tell us when we need to slow it down or focus on a particular area.
+They help set the boundaries which enable growth to the next level.

 ## Constantly Moving The Goalposts

-Any loss of momentum and traction is more than just physical at this point, it is psychological.
-And, confidence in one's true abilities is a whole different ball game.
-If someone is constantly falling, they may have to learn how to walk again before getting back to running.
-They have to realize slowing down is the first step.
-But even that is based on whatever expectation we hold for ourselves.
+Aspects of physical strength, independence, and aptitude can be fairly measured in the real world.
+But therein lies the dilemma with the digital realm.
+Ideas do not hit triple axels, people do.
+How does anyone know when they are falling down too much?
+The feedback loops in the digital age tend to be arbitrary and slow, dampened from the immediate pains of failure.
+Our own expectations may begin to feel fabricated as frustration ensues.

-Therein lies the trouble with the digital realm.
-There is literally no solid ground to stand on.
-So we must fabricate our own expectations within the constructs of human society.
-The goal is always a moving target.
-We use the terms insight, growth, innovation, and expertise in our everyday vernacular because it conveys potential value and inspires us to act.
-But, ideas do not run around bases or lift weights, people do.
-But when the stadium is as large as the online universe with too many players to count, it can feel like a never-ending battle with no real gains won or any end in sight.
+On this slippery slope, the real pain is existential as the goals are always moving targets.
+We in software use loose concepts like insight, growth, innovation, productivity, and expertise in our everyday vernacular.
+It conveys potential value and encourages us to think harder.
+But, inspiration is not equivalent to perspiration.
+And when the modern colosseum is as large as the online universe with too many players to count, it can feel like a never-ending battle with no real gains won or any end in sight.

-In this aimlessness, we have lost what it means to practice well.
-What even are the best-practices when no one has the time or patience to practice anymore?
-As our knowledge continuously slips to focus on the next big demand we try to juggle, we have mentally lost touch with our own competencies.

 ## Practice What You Preach

+In this aimlessness, we have partially lost what it means to practice well.
+So what is a good fallback plan?
+What fundamental techniques and concepts do we return to when we fail?
+The answer comes down to

+an individual's strengths and weaknesses.
+As a skill is like a muscle, any particular muscle group (or skill set) needs to be worked out to be kept strong.

+We often take language for granted once we can do it instinctually.
+Still, there are some members just learning how to talk for the first time or that may only speak in short phrases.
+And how quickly we forget while conversing that communication is a spectrum in our society!